piatoss3612/LibroLink/README.md

 Navigate to your project: cd contracts

-Directory Overview:
-  - Contracts: /contracts
-  - Deployment Scripts: /deploy

-Commands:
-  - Compile your contracts: yarn compile
-  - Deploy your contract: yarn deploy
-    - Tip: You can use the --network option to specify the network to deploy to.

-Further Reading:
-  - Check out the README file in the project location for more details: contracts/README.md
+...
 ```

 - The project was initialized with the Hardhat + Solidity template.
-- The private key of the wallet responsible for deploying contracts should be provided.
+- The private key of the wallet should be provided or you can set it later in the `.env` file.

 #### 2. Install dependencies